WPRDC/little-lexicographer/README.md

 constants|float|These are all well-known mathematical constants.|2.7182818284|
 truth_values|bool|Boolean values.|True|

-Once your data dictionary files is filled in, it's ready for uploading to CKAN.
+Once your data dictionary file is filled in, it's ready for uploading to CKAN.